NSSTC/sim-ecs/README.md

 ## Considerations

-This ECS is inspired by SPECS, Legion and bevy-ecs (three Rust ECS libraries), however optimized for TypeScript.
+This ECS is inspired by SPECS and bevy-ecs (two Rust ECS libraries), however optimized for TypeScript.
 It is built for easy usage (DX) and high iteration speed.
 The trade-off is that insertion and deletion are slower, however there are optimizations and opinionations in place to still make it fast.